bmyerz/minized-examples/README.md

 1. __Get started with the board, Vivado, and SDK__

-Follow Avnet's MiniZed tutorials 1-3.
-Find it at http://zedboard.org/support/design/18891/146 (Or go to http://zedboard.org/ then go to Support | Reference designs and tutorials | MiniZed).
+Follow Avnet's [MiniZed tutorials 1-3](http://zedboard.org/support/design/18891/146) (or go to http://zedboard.org/ then go to Support | Reference designs and tutorials | MiniZed).

 2. __Get the PS to talk to PL with existing IP__

 At this point, you now understand how to create an HDF in Vivado using the block editor and use SDK to create and run applications.
 Next, get some more interesting PL to talk to the PS.
-For that, go to https://github.com/bmyerz/minized-examples/tree/master/dma.
+Here is an example I adapted where a [C application reads and writes BRAM and issues DMA transfers](https://github.com/bmyerz/minized-examples/tree/master/dma).

 3. __Get the PS to talk to PL with your own IP__

 At this point, you have worked with an application where the PS talks to the PL, which included an existing AXI peripheral (BRAM).
 A good next step is to create an application where the software talks to some custom HDL.
-I adapted this tutorial http://www.fpgadeveloper.com/2014/08/creating-a-custom-ip-block-in-vivado.html.
-Find the modifications at https://github.com/bmyerz/minized-examples/tree/master/customip.
+I adapted [this tutorial]( http://www.fpgadeveloper.com/2014/08/creating-a-custom-ip-block-in-vivado.html).
+Here are [my modications](https://github.com/bmyerz/minized-examples/tree/master/customip).

 Note that this example is quite simple in that the IP is combinational logic only (other than AXI interface).
 I was able to get it to work the first time on the board without verification in simulation.